saishmaagulla/sample-node-application/README.md

  - It starts your application.

- With Dockerfile, run the following commands.
+ With Dockerfile, you need only dockerfile.
+Run the following commands.

     sudo docker build -t sampleapp .